How to get the 3 initials Chimchar, Turtwig and Piplup in Pokémon Shiny Diamond and Shining Pearl – Nintenderos

 - With TurtwigAfter unlocking the National Pokédex, go to Jubilee City or Greenleaf Town and use the exploration kit there to immediately look for the square on the map that is divided in half with green and blue: this is the hiding place of the special source where it should pokemon appear.
 If it does not appear to you (there is not much probability that it will), enter and exit the route.

 - As to PiplupWe must also go to Jubilee City or Green Leaf Town and use the exploration kit there to access the caves.
 Players can find Piplup in the exact same location as Turtwig.
-We can also find Piplup in the water-only hideouts in the southwestern areas of the Sinnoh map (under Jubilife, Twinleaf, and Sandgem Town).
+We can also find Piplup in the water-only hideouts in the southwestern areas of the Sinnoh map.

 Finally, it should be noted that, if you do not want to wait to unlock the National Pokédex, it will be necessary to use exchanges.